chuckharmston/README/README.md

 #### 1:1s

 I would be happy to hold regular 1:1 meetings with you.
-I’m here to support you and your growth, so I prefer that you let me know how best I can do that.
-Thus, I prefer that you schedule them, set the agenda, and define the format.
+I’m here to support you and your growth, and would love to hear how best I can do that.
+Thus, I prefer that you schedule them and define the format.
 I will maintain a shared document that we can use both to plan future conversations and reflect upon past ones.

 Some characteristics of a good 1:1: